Muheedin/Muheedin/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Muheedin is interested in coding;
- Muheedin is currently learning in college;
+ Muheedin is currently learning in bca;
   looking to collaborate on project;